 The good news?
 It’s actually quite simple to create a workplace culture that actively rewards and recognises one another, but like with anything worthwhile – the trick is sticking to it.
 Here are our rules for an effective reward and recognition program.

-Reward and Recognition Rule 1: Be transparent
+Rule 1: Be transparent

 Want your reward and recognition program to take off?
 Then transparency is key.

 For starters, what specific behaviours do you want to recognise?
 Who should be displaying them?
 How are you going to recognise them?
 And how will you reward them?
 By answering these questions, leadership can avoid any accusations of bias or preferential treatment.